Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 - Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)
 - Azure Event Grid: Basic tier.
 Pricing per operation.
 [Pricing](https://azure.microsoft.com/pricing/details/event-grid/)
 - Azure Service Bus: Standard tier.
 Pricing per hour and operations.
 [Pricing](https://azure.microsoft.com/pricing/details/service-bus/)
+- Azure Cosmos DB: Only provisioned if you enabled [chat history with Cosmos DB](#enabling-persistent-chat-history-with-azure-cosmos-db).
+Serverless tier.
+Pricing per request unit and storage.
+[Pricing](https://azure.microsoft.com/pricing/details/cosmos-db/)

 The first 180,000 vCPU-seconds, 360,000 GiB-seconds, and 2 million requests each month are free for ACA.
-To reduce costs, you can switch to free SKUs Form Recognizer by changing the parameters file under the `infra` folder.
-There are some limits to consider; for example, the free Form Recognizer resource only analyzes the first 2 pages of each document.
-You can also reduce costs associated with the Form Recognizer by reducing the number of documents in the `data` folder, or changing the code to use the Itext document based parser, or by removing the postprovision hook in `azure.yaml` that runs the `indexer java cli`.
+To reduce costs, you can switch to free SKUs Document Intelligence by changing the parameters file under the `infra` folder.
+There are some limits to consider; for example, the free Document Intelligence resource only analyzes the first 2 pages of each document.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.